 Investing in shares provides high returns due to the power of compounding.
 A demat and trading account is a must to start trading in the stocks.
 Don’t worry!
 We already written an article on How to Open Demat Account

 Demat Account opened very easily online and quickly.
-The essentials required for opening account.
+The essentials required for opening an account.
 Bank account, Broker, AADHAAR, PAN Card, Bank statement and personalized cheque

 Also Read- Basics of Share market- Complete Guide

-The share market can help you make a lot of money, but you can lose your money if you don’t know how to invest in share market.
+The share market can help you make a lot of money, but you can lose your money if you don’t know how to invest in the share market.
 Therefore, there are a few things you must know before you dive into the share market.
 Let’s get started.

 How to Invest in the Share Market

 Individuals must analyse the share market scenario to frame an appropriate investment strategy.
 Share market investor must identify stocks that suit their needs.
 For example, if an individual wants an additional source of income, investing in dividend-paying stocks is appropriate.
 Choosing growth stocks is a precise approach for investors who want to develop their assets.

 Many times it happens that while talking to someone, the discussion heads towards the share market, and also how the share market helps investors make huge money.
 You might never have invested in the market, but after hearing about all those things you also decide to buy some shares.
 You should invest in the share market after getting the basic knowledge about it and in accordance with your financial goals.